 🔥Warming up your email account

 Here are some steps we HIGHLY RECOMMEND you follow in order to warm up your email account.
+Whether using a paid service or doing it yourself, the email warm up process will take a few weeks.
+Avoid anybody promising quick results.

-1. Send a Few Emails Initially: Start by sending a small number of emails (10-15 per day) to friends, colleagues, or yourself.
-Make sure you send them to as many email services as possible - Gmail, Yahoo, Outlook, iCloud, Zoho, Protonmail, Yandex, Mail.ru, etc.
+1. Send a Few Emails Initially: Start by sending a small number of emails (10–15 per day) to friends, colleagues, or yourself.
+Make sure you send them to as many email services as possible — Gmail, Yahoo, Outlook, iCloud, Zoho, Protonmail, Yandex, etc.

 2. Personalize Your Emails: Make sure your emails are personalized and relevant to the recipients.
 Do not use ALL CAPS subject lines, excessive punctuation, or clickbait headlines.